ashmamd/2020SmartKart/reports/sprint_01.md

   * Responsible for ensuring and deploying infrastructure and code
   * Responsible for ensuring al team members can deploy code locally
   * Drawing Infrastructure diagrams

+## Stated (atomic) Goals

+* Brainstorm ideas for the web application
+* Come up with the Topic of the project
+* Research the Technology needed for the project to work
+* Create a UI/UX diagram of Home Page of the web app
+* Create a User Story
+* Develop code for the Home Page of the web app
+* Research on the Database needed
+* Research Security Options for the Account (Login) Page
+* Create a Data Schema